amosproj/amos2021ss07-bike-nest/Backend/README.md

 ## Testing

-Testing is done by executing `gradlew test` for each service.
+Testing is done by executing `gradlew test` in each project directory or directly executing all tests by running this command inside the Backend folder.
 In some cases it might be required that another service is running or else the test will fail.
 (For example a MySQL server might have to be running to execute integration tests for the Bikenest service)

 ## CI/CD